Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 This is done in a similar manner to Format, Font, Color -- but it works on all the specified words or phrases that are found in the document.

-particularly useful in long letters or reports to add color emplasis to certain
+It may be particularly useful in long letters or reports to add color emplasis to certain words or phrases.

 When you play the macro a menu appears.